Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 ## Major steps

-#### Step 1: running the FastQC to conduct quality checking
+#### Step 1: A.	Pre-processing of the PacBio raw reads
-- Note that you have to normalize the path in the shell script.
+- Covert the *.subreads.bam files to fastq or fasta files with the PacBio tool bam2fastq.
+- Use -c 9 to get all the subreads and then let the assembler decide which reads are good for genome assembly.
+The command bam2fastq will generate a fastq file (raw_PacBio.fastq)

 ```
-sh workflow/1_run_fastqc.sh
+bam2fastq -c 9 raw_PacBio.subreads.bam
 ```

 #### Step 2: aggregate results from FastQC